bioinfonupeb/hfd-insitu-microbiome/README.md

-# High-fat diet impact on the gut microbiota, serotonergic systems within the dorsal raphe nucleis, and anxiety-like behavior
+# High-fat diet impact on the gut microbiota, serotonergic systems within the dorsal raphe nuclei, and anxiety-like behavior